 If you assume a relatively democratic buying process, getting to the referrer/recommender first, often before they are tasked with research, is extremely valuable.
 The first vendor into any deal can often set the agenda for all others to follow.

-It’s never easy to land any meetings with targeted accounts — let alone ones where the targets wear a large title, are frequently busy, and may not even be responsible for vendor evaluation.
+It’s never easy to land any meetings with targeted accounts—let alone ones where the target decision-makers wear a large title, are frequently busy, and may not even be responsible for vendor evaluation.
 A more thoughtful approach to targeting those most likely to accept appointments, drive purchase initiatives forward into their own organization, and ultimately close business is worth considering.

-To locate these prospects then land exactly these types of meetings for your business and sales team, contact CIENCE today.
+To locate these prospects, then land precisely these types of meetings for your business and sales team, contact CIENCE today.

 Editor’s note: This post was originally published in July 2017 and has been completely updated for accuracy and comprehensiveness.